 Storage Cont.
-HVAC - Cover is missing or substantially damaged, Jeorage Cont.
-Convection/ Radiant Heat allowing contact with heating/surface elements or System Covers associated fans Missing/Damaged associated fails HVAC - Significant formations of metal oxides, flaking, or General Rust/Corrosion discoloration - or a pit or crevice HVAC - HVAC does not function.
+HVAC - Cover is missing or substantially damaged, Convection/ Radiant Heat allowing contact with heating/surface elements System Covers or associated fans , Missing/Damaged HVAC - Significant formations of metal oxides, flaking, or General Rust/Corrosion discoloration - or a pit or crevice HVAC - HVAC does not function.
 It does not provide the Inoperable heating and cooling it should.
-The system does not respond when the controls are engaged HVAC - Any misalignment that may cause improper or Yes Misaligned Chimney/ dangerous venting of gases Ventilation System dangerous venting or guses HVAC - HVAC system shows signs of abnormal vibrations, Noisy/Vibrating/Leaking other noise, or leaks when engaged Lavatory Sink - Sink has extensive discoloration or cracks in over Damaged/Missing 50% of the basin or the sink or associated hardware have failed or are missing and the sink can't be used Lighting - More than 10% of the permanent lighting fixtures Missing/Damaged/Inoperabl are missing or damaged so they do not function e Fixture Mailbox - The U.S Postal Service mailbox cannot be locked or Missing/Damaged is missing Outlets/Switches/Cover Outlet or switch is missing or a cover plate is Yes Plates-Missing/Broken missing or broken, resulting in exposed wiring Pedestrian/Wheelchair Ramp A walkway or ramp is damaged and cannot be used by people on foot, in wheelchair, or using walkers Plumbing - Drain is substantially or completely clogged or has Clogged Drains suffered extensive deterioration Plumbing - A steady leak that is adversely affecting the Leaking Faucet/Pipes surrounding area Range Hood /Exhaust Fans - A substantial accumulation of dirt or grease that Excessive Grease/Inoperable threatens the free passage of air Range/Stove - One or more burners are not functioning or doors Missing/Damaged/Inoperabl or drawers are impeded or on gas ranges pilot is e out and/or flames are not distributed equally or oven not functioning Refrigerator - The refrigerator has an extensive accumulation of Damaged/Inoperable ice or the seals around the doors are deteriorated or is damaged in any way, which substantially impacts its performance Restroom Cabinet - Damaged or missing shelves, vanity top, drawers, Damaged/Missing or doors that are not functioning as they should for storage or their intended purpose
+The system does not respond when the controls are engaged HVAC - Any misalignment that may cause improper or Yes Misaligned Chimney/ dangerous venting of gases Ventilation System HVAC - HVAC system shows signs of abnormal vibrations, Noisy/Vibrating/Leaking other noise, or leaks when engaged Lavatory Sink - Sink has extensive discoloration or cracks in over Damaged/Missing 50% of the basin or the sink or associated hardware have failed or are missing, and the sink cannot be used Lighting - More than 10% of the permanent lighting fixtures Missing/Damaged/Inoperable are missing or damaged so they do not function Fixture Mailbox - The U.S Postal Service mailbox cannot be locked Missing/Damaged or is missing Outlets/Switches/Cover Outlet or switch is missing, or a cover plate is Yes Plates-Missing/Broken missing or broken, resulting in exposed wiring Pedestrian/Wheelchair Ramp A walkway or ramp is damaged and cannot be used by people on foot, in wheelchair, or using walkers Plumbing - Drain is substantially or completely clogged or has Clogged Drains suffered extensive deterioration Plumbing - A steady leak that is adversely affecting the Leaking Faucet/Pipes surrounding area Range Hood /Exhaust Fans - A substantial accumulation of dirt or grease that Excessive Grease/Inoperable threatens the free passage of air Range/Stove - One or more burners are not functioning, or Missing/Damaged/Inoperable doors or drawers are impeded or on gas ranges pilot is out and/or flames are not distributed equally or oven not functioning Refrigerator - The refrigerator has an extensive accumulation of Damaged/Inoperable ice or the seals around the doors are deteriorated or is damaged in any way, which substantially impacts its performance Restroom Cabinet - Damaged or missing shelves, vanity top, drawers, Damaged/Missing or doors that are not functioning as they should for storage or their intended purpose